-The Early Childhood Education program will bring a group of tutors to the program this summer.
-That means we will have special opportunities for primary-grade children to get extra help in reading his summer.
+The Elementary Education program has brought a group of tutors to the program this fall.
+That means we will have special opportunities for primary-grade children to get extra help in reading his fall.

-Summer Reading Tutoring is designed for children struggling with decoding, fluency, or comprehension.
+Our tutorial program is designed for children struggling with decoding, fluency, or comprehension.
 It is not an enrichment program for fluent readers or an English program for speakers of other languages.
-We expect all participants to improve their decoding ability, reading fluency, comprehension, and enjoyment of reading through participation in the Summer Reading Tutoring.
-Dr. Bruce Murray, associate professor of Reading Education, supervises instruction.
+We expect all participants to improve their decoding ability, reading fluency, comprehension, and enjoyment of reading through participation in the Reading Tutoring.
+Dr. Bruce Murray, professor of Reading Education, supervises instruction.

 One parent wrote, “I cannot tell you how much I appreciate your reading program.
 It is probably the best reading program I have ever experienced!
 I am a former first grade teacher and always looking for different ideas to share with my own children.
 I love the idea of your program being so individualized.
 I feel like every child was ‘coached’ on his/her ability level and not just grade level.”

-Summer Reading Tutoring features twelve 45-minute tutorial sessions.
-The cost of the complete program is normally $80.00, but tuition and fees are waived this summer.
-Priority will be given to children experiencing reading difficulties who have completed kindergarten through second grade and who have had difficulties in learning to read accurately and fluently.
-Priority will be given to children who can attend the entire 12-session program.
+This fall the tutoring program will feature 10 30-minute tutorial sessions.
+Priority will be given to children experiencing reading difficulties now in kindergarten through second grade and who have had difficulties in learning to read accurately and fluently, who can meet weekly during the entire 10-session program.
 Interested parents or caretakers may follow the link below for an application form, or call (334) 844-6934, or write to Dr. Bruce Murray, Summer Reading Program, 5040 Haley Center, Auburn University AL 36849.